Community

 Find out about our uniform and how our St Austell team completed their training to become Community Peace Keepers in their local community (photographs below) - St Austell Community Peace Service in Action.

-Once you have completed the online training then simply contact us and we will arrange for your further community training.
+Once you have completed the free Peace Keeeper Course online, then simply contact us and we will arrange for your ongoing community training.

 quotesArtboard 1 copy 2